 Externalities are addressed through regulations requiring companies to follow minimum environmental standards, pay into remediation funds, or at least disclose basic information such as the chemical agents being dumped into our waterways and skies.
 But when politicians are funded by corporations, and those politicians appoint industry insiders to lead the same regulatory agencies that oversee their companies, then no one is looking out for the public.

 Today, we see the two outcomes Friedman warned against: penalizing both employees and consumers.
-These are not symptoms of corporate social responsibility, rather, corporate greed has held employee wages stagnant while the government has failed to protect the public from the externalities of unfettered resource extraction that have created health epidemics and our environmental crisis.
+These are not symptoms of corporate social responsibility, but rather corporate greed has held employee wages stagnant while the government has failed to protect the public from the externalities of unfettered resource extraction that have created health epidemics and our environmental crisis.

 Even Friedman allowed that corporations must play by the rules of the game, meaning not just the law, but also a moral compact of integrity, honesty and not harming one's customers.
 Hence, while perhaps a company can legally mislead to sell more products, this doesn’t mean it’s playing by the rules of the game.
 Companies that disobey therefore invite regulation, potentially as innocuous as requiring standardized reporting (what is in that fracking fluid contaminating our water table?) and extending into paying for environmental mitigation or remediation.